simon-mcmahon/simon-mcmahon.github.io/_posts/2022-01-05-displaying-liquid-tags-in-code-blocks.md

   - markdown
   - code
 ---
+When inside a code block, liquid template elements are still parsed.
+Which is a problem when blogging about Jekyll.
+But the `{% raw %}{%{% endraw %}raw{% raw %}%}{% endraw %}` tag comes to the rescue.

 In a [recent blog post](/blog/customising-a-remote-jekyll-theme-for-github-pages/), I wrote about modifying Jekyll templates and encountered a problem.

-When inside a code block, liquid template elements are still parsed.
 For example, the markdown
 ````markdown
 ```html
 {%raw%}<div>